Setloth/LinkBanner/README.md

 A plugin to open a user's banner in the browser

+This is **NOT** a plugin to give you a banner without Nitro, please stop asking me.

 # How To Use

 To use this plugin, simply click on a user's banner